lwu1822/CSP-fastpages/_pages/01_notes.md

 I will also be linking my notes on other programming languages at the  of bottom this page.

-If you would like to see what I did for each week's project based learning, click [here](https://lwu1822.github.io/CSP-fastpages/PBL/)
+If you would like to see what I did for each week's assignments, click [here](https://lwu1822.github.io/CSP-fastpages/weekly-work/)

 # Links